shubhomb/shubhom.com/content/project/stock-talk.md

 tags = []

 # Project summary to display on homepage.
-summary = "StockTalk, a stock price prediction tool from my first hackathon"
+summary = "StockTalk- a stock price prediction tool"

 # Optional image to display on homepage.
 image_preview = "stocktalk0.png"